a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

           from a v1.3 binary to a v1.4 binary).
 The term “update,” on the other hand, refers not to versions but to configuration changes, such as updating a channel configuration or a deployment script.
-As there is no data migration, technically speaking, in Fabric, we will not use the term "migration" or "migrate" here.
+As there is no data migration, technically speaking, in UDO, we will not use the term "migration" or "migrate" here.

-.. note:: Also, if your network is not yet at Fabric v1.3, follow the instructions for
+.. note:: Also, if your network is not yet at UDO v1.3, follow the instructions for
-          `Upgrading Your Network to v1.3 <http://hyperledger-fabric.readthedocs.io/en/release-1.3/upgrading_your_network_tutorial.html>`_.
+          `Upgrading Your Network to v1.3 <http://hyperledger-udo.readthedocs.io/en/release-1.3/upgrading_your_network_tutorial.html>`_.
           The instructions in this documentation only cover moving from v1.3 to v1.4, not from any other version to v1.4.